Why Western Digital Is About To Stop The Toshiba Memory Sale

 #2 – TMC’s JV Ownership

 Toshiba’s other key argument is that the “interests” at dispute are not held by Toshiba Memory Corp.
-(TMC); thus TMC should not be considered party to this litigation.
-Toshiba claims that FV is merely a financing vehicle and has no claim over the land, facilities, IP, R&D etc.
+(TMC), thus TMC should not be considered party to this litigation.
+Toshiba claims that FV is merely a financing vehicle and has no claim over the land, facilities, IP, R&D, etc.

 I wrote about this issue here and here.
 Here’s a brief recap: